treavorgagne/portfolio-blog-website/src/content/blogs/ROTS.md

 ---
-title: Revenge of the Sith
+title: Revenge of the Sith 20th Anniversary Release
-date: 2022-09-01
+date: 2025-05-04
+tags: ["Star Wars", "ROTS", "Movies", "20th Anniversary", "Blog"]
 ---

-Revenge of the Sith 20th anniversery.
+Blog

+---

+_May the Force be with you._